 Planning the Menu

-I've never had fewer than 30 people come for Easter, so I make large quantities of basic dishes.
-People arrive early - the men to discuss and analyze the roasting of the lambs - and the women to chat and watch over their children and grandchildren.
+Make large quantities of basic dishes.
+People arrive early - the men to discuss and analyze the roasting of the lambs and the women to chat and watch over their children and grandchildren.
 The cooking and eating go on for hours, so many dishes are served in small quantities that are replenished from the kitchen as the day goes on.

 Appetizers & Mezethes or What to Eat While Watching the Lamb Cook